 Autonomous Trucks and Cars

 Autonomous vehicles can solve the driver shortage problem that the trucking industry currently faces.
 According to the American Trucking Association (ATA), the industry needs at least 80,000 more drivers to meet the demands of American consumers.
 With autonomous trucks and cars, companies can become less dependent on truck drivers for their delivery needs.
 Since these vehicles do not take breaks like human drivers, travel time reduces, leading to lower fuel consumption and increased productivity.
-The in-built technologies in autonomous cars and trucks can also significantly reduce the occurrences of road accidents by detecting possible collisions and taking steps to avert them.
+The in-built technologies can also significantly reduce the occurrences of road accidents.
+It detects possible collisions and takes steps to avert them.